kdJava/algoBlog/README.md

 If there is no loop, the fast prt will get to the end of the list without meeting up with the slow ptr.

-	Size-of-loop: start the slow ptr again from the current position(one step at a time) until it reaches the current position gain after completing the loop; While moving kepp the counter for counting the number of loops encountered, this counter will give the size of loop;
+**Size-of-loop**: start the slow ptr again from the current position(one step at a time) until it reaches the current position gain after completing the loop; While moving kepp the counter for counting the number of loops encountered, this counter will give the size of loop;

-	Starting point of loop: Set the slow ptr from start and fast ptr from its current position , move them both one step at a time now, until they meet at a position, this meeting point will give you the start of the loop;
+**Starting point of loop**: Set the slow ptr from start and fast ptr from its current position , move them both one step at a time now, until they meet at a position, this meeting point will give you the start of the loop;

-Correctness of algorithm for finding start node of loop:
+**Correctness of algorithm for finding start node of loop:**
-Lets assume that linked list has a “non-looped” part of size k.
+*Lets assume that linked list has a `non-looped` part of size k.*
-When we apply Floyd’s cycle detection algorithm, we know that after k steps,
+*When we apply Floyd’s cycle detection algorithm, we know that after k steps,*

---slowPtr will be at start of loop, and is 0 steps into the loop.
+-`slowPtr will be at start of loop, and is 0 steps into the loop.`

---fastPtr is k steps into the loop. since k might be much larger than loop_size,it is actually k%loop_size.
+-`fastPtr is k steps into the loop. since k might be much larger than loop_size,`
+-`it is actually *k%loop_size*.
 Let’s say it as p.
-So fastPtr is p steps into the loop.
+So fastPtr is p steps into the loop.`

---slowPtr is p steps behind fastPtr.
+-`slowPtr is p steps behind fastPtr`

---fastPtr is loop_size – p steps behind slowPtr.
+-`fastPtr is *(loop_size – p)* steps behind slowPtr`

---fastPtr catches up to slowPtr at a rate of one step per unit of time.
+-`fastPtr catches up to slowPtr at a rate of one step per unit of time`

-From above points, after loop_size – p steps, fastPtr and slowPtr meet each other, which means they will be p steps before start of the loop.
+-`From above points, after *(loop_size – p)* steps, fastPtr and slowPtr meet each other, which means they will be p steps before start of the loop.`
-Since p = k%loop_size ( k = p+M*loop_size), it is correct to say that, fastPtr, slowPtr are k steps from start node of the loop.
+-`Since *p = k%loop_size ( k = p+M*loop_size)*, it is correct to say that, fastPtr, slowPtr are k steps from start node of the loop.`
-If we reinitialise slowPtr to head node and start moving both pointers one node at a time. they both meet at start node of the loop.
+-`If we reinitialise slowPtr to head node and start moving both pointers one node at a time. they both meet at start node of the loop.`

+**Printing the loop(trivial)**
-	Printing the loop(trivial): starting from the starting point of the loop , move one step at a time equal to size-of-loop; While moving keep on printing the the nodes, this will give you all the  nodes in cycle;
+* Starting from the starting point of the loop , move one step at a time equal to size-of-loop; While moving keep on printing the the nodes, this will give you all the  nodes in cycle;*

 ######	Method 4.
 Brent’s Cycle detection Algorithm